node-class-may-2023/ComIT_Node/css.md

 * If the row should be 960px wide then we can create 1 column and set the value to 12
 * In case we need 2 columns then each column can be 6 columns big
 * For 3 columns then each column will use 4 columns space
-* So we can thinkg our web design as rows and columns
+* So we can think of our web design as rows and columns
-* Now we need this grids to be responsive as we'll need to support different screens resolutions
+* Now in modern days we need these grids to be responsive as we need to support different screen resolutions
-* The number of columns may changes depending the grid we use
+* The number of columns may change depending the grid we use
 * Some examples of grid systems:
   * [Unsemantic](https://unsemantic.com)
   * [Boostrap](https://getbootstrap.com/docs/4.0/layout/grid)